lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 _This interface id is the XOR of ERC725Y, ERC725X, LSP1-UniversalReceiver, ERC1271-isValidSignature, to allow detection of ERC725Accounts._

-Every contract that supports to the ERC725Account SHOULD implement:
+Every contract that supports the ERC725Account SHOULD implement:

 ### ERC725Y Keys